Frequently Asked Questions

 How many life science job openings are there in Washington state?

 It’s hard to give an exact number because our members are always looking for top talent to join their growing teams of leaders and innovators, but there are usually several hundred postings at any one time.
 Check out the Find Jobs page to begin your job search today!

 Who are Life Science Washington’s members?

 Our membership is comprised of industry leaders and emerging companies from all the major life science sectors, including biotech, pharma, med device, and digital health, with special concentrations of focus in oncology, immunology, neurology, imaging technologies, molecular diagnostics and cell therapies.
-We count Adaptive Biotechnologies, AGC Biologics, Bristol-Myers Squibb, FUJIFILM SonoSite, Lundbeck Seattle BioPharmaceuticals, NanoString, Omeros Corporation, Sana Biotechnology, and Seagen, among our hundreds of members.
+We count AbSci, Adaptive Biotechnologies, AGC Biologics, Bristol Myers Squibb, FUJIFILM SonoSite, Just Evotec Biologics, Lundbeck Seattle BioPharmaceuticals, NanoString Technologies, Omeros Corporation, Sana Biotechnology, and Seagen, and Zymeworks among our hundreds of members.

 How does Life Science Washington serve its members?

-Life Science Washington connects our members to each other and to funding, talent, partnerships and essential business services.
+Life Science Washington connects its hundreds of members to each other and to funding, talent, partners and essential business services.
 We elevate our industry by promoting policies that strengthen the environment for ground-breaking research and product development that improves and saves lives.